Director of Postgraduate Studies for the School of English Literature, Language and Linguistics

-In 2012-13, I will be acting as the co-ordinator of the Annual Progress Review process for doctoral students in the School of English Literature, Language and Linguistics.
+Co-ordinator of the Northern Bridge doctoral funding competition for the School of English Literature, Language and Linguistics.

-I have established research expertise in the relationship between trauma and modern literature, and I have published the monograph Trauma Fiction (Edinburgh University Press, 2004; trans.
-Li Ming, Henan University Press, 2011) and co-edited with J. J. Long, W. G. Sebald - A Critical Companion (Edinburgh University Press, 2004).
-I have also published in this area in a range of journals, including Modern Fiction Studies, Textual Practice, and Contemporary Literature.
+In trauma studies, I have published the monograph Trauma Fiction (Edinburgh University Press, 2004), which was translated into Chinese in 2011 (trans.
+Li Ming, Henan University Press).
+In this study I analysed a then emergent genre within contemporary fiction and explored how a range of novelists responded to the challenge of writing traumatic narratives.
+I have also co-edited with J. J. Long W. G. Sebald - A Critical Companion (Edinburgh University Press, 2004), which was the first English language collection of essays on Sebald's writing.
+I have, in addition, published on trauma and literature in a range of leading international journals, including Modern Fiction Studies, Textual Practice, and Contemporary Literature.

 I am currently preparing my next monograph, Medicine and Empathy in Contemporary British Fiction, which is contracted to Edinburgh University Press.

-I am currently supervising (50%) AHRC funded projects on the representation of political torture, and on contemporary fictions of the First World War.
+I am currently supervising an AHRC funded PhD project on the myth of coming of age in contemporary fictions of the First World War.

 I have acted as external examiner for PhDs at Sheffield University, Durham University, the University of St Andrews, and Vaasa University in Finland.

 Edinburgh University (2013); Centre for Irish Studies, Catholic University of Leuven (2012); University of Lincoln (2012); University of Zurich (2011); Centre for Literature and Trauma, University of Ghent (2011); University of Mainz (2010); University of Vienna (2010); University of St Andrews (2010); Cambridge University (2009); Institute of Advanced Studies, University of Durham (2009).